read-write-web/banana-wiki/Scripting-with-Ammonite.md

 [Ammonite](http://ammonite.io/) is new Scala based shell, a typesafe replacement of bash, that makes scripting fun again.
-In particular it should prove to be a great tool to get going, exploring the semantic web with banana-rdf, as if it were part of your file system, and getting to the point of writing some small initial scripts.
+In particular it should prove to be a great tool to start exploring the semantic web, as if it were part of your file system, write some small initial scripts to try out ideas, and actually make the samantic web part of your scripting environment.

  This wiki page collects some of the things one needs to get going with Ammonite and banana-rdf.
 It hopefully will lead to improvements to banana-rdf to make working in Ammonite easier.